Streamline Health Solutions (NASDAQ:STRM) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Streamline Health Solutions (NASDAQ:STRM) in a research report released on Monday.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of Streamline Health Solutions (NASDAQ:STRM) in a report released on Tuesday.
+The firm set a “sell” rating on the stock.

 Streamline Health Solutions (NASDAQ:STRM) last posted its quarterly earnings results on Wednesday, December 8th.
-The company reported ($0.10) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.05).
+The company reported ($0.10) EPS for the quarter, missing the consensus estimate of ($0.05) by ($0.05).
+The business had revenue of $5.51 million during the quarter.
 Streamline Health Solutions had a negative net margin of 53.81% and a negative return on equity of 30.22%.
-The business had revenue of $5.51 million during the quarter.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in STRM.
-Dimensional Fund Advisors LP acquired a new stake in Streamline Health Solutions in the second quarter valued at approximately $32,000.
-Millennium Management LLC bought a new stake in Streamline Health Solutions during the second quarter worth $145,000.
-State Street Corp bought a new stake in Streamline Health Solutions during the second quarter worth $186,000.
-Geode Capital Management LLC raised its stake in shares of Streamline Health Solutions by 129.4% in the second quarter.
-Geode Capital Management LLC now owns 348,907 shares of the company’s stock valued at $617,000 after buying an additional 196,789 shares during the period.
-Finally, Herald Investment Management Ltd raised its stake in shares of Streamline Health Solutions by 26.3% in the third quarter.
-Herald Investment Management Ltd now owns 600,000 shares of the company’s stock valued at $1,044,000 after buying an additional 125,000 shares during the period.
-44.89% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Dimensional Fund Advisors LP bought a new position in Streamline Health Solutions during the 2nd quarter worth $32,000.
+Millennium Management LLC bought a new position in Streamline Health Solutions during the 2nd quarter worth $145,000.
+State Street Corp bought a new position in Streamline Health Solutions during the 2nd quarter worth $186,000.
+Geode Capital Management LLC grew its stake in Streamline Health Solutions by 129.4% during the 2nd quarter.
+Geode Capital Management LLC now owns 348,907 shares of the company’s stock worth $617,000 after buying an additional 196,789 shares during the last quarter.
+Finally, Herald Investment Management Ltd grew its stake in Streamline Health Solutions by 26.3% during the 3rd quarter.
+Herald Investment Management Ltd now owns 600,000 shares of the company’s stock worth $1,044,000 after buying an additional 125,000 shares during the last quarter.
+Hedge funds and other institutional investors own 44.89% of the company’s stock.

 Streamline Health Solutions, Inc engages in the provision of transformational data-driven solutions for healthcare organizations.
 It solutions includes health information management (HIM), Coding and CDI; evaluator coding analysis platform; financial management; and patient care.
 It also offers audit, custom integration, training, electronic image conversion, and database monitoring services.